NJ doc urges full range of meningitis vaccines for young adults

 New Jersey law currently requires that college students be vaccinated against most of the meningitis alphabet.

-So New Jersey's young adults are likely missing out on full protection against all of the most common types of the serious illness.
+So New Jersey's young adults are likely missing out on full protection against one of the most common types of the serious illness.

 "Meningitis B is very serious not only because of how highly-contagious it is, but also how quickly it can progress if not detected and treated early on," said Dr. Richard Bezozo, CEO of Linden-based Care Station Medical Group.
 "Receiving the vaccination is the only way to protect against the disease and prevent spreading it among others."